gsmainclusivetechlab/interop-docs/docs/manual/results.md

 The **test flow** consists of a sequence diagram showing the messages exchanged between the components involved in the test.
-Through the flow diagram it is possible to understand how the objects presented in the test collaborate with each other and what is their behaviour over time.
-This information can also be found in the test steps tab, however the diagram provides a simpler and more objective view of the steps performed, while the steps view provides more detailed information, such as data contained in the header and in the body of the requests.
-The figure below displays a test flow for the same test mentioned before.
+Through the flow diagram it is possible to understand how the different components interact over time.
+This information can also be found in the test steps tab, however the diagram provides a simpler and more directed view of the steps performed, while the steps view provides more detailed information, such as data contained in the header and in the body of the requests.

 If the user wishes, the test flow can be exported or edited.
 By clicking on the Diagram Editor option, the code generated for the test flow is opened on the